kanekescom/filamentum/README.md

 ## Creating a User

 To access the Filament admin panel, you'll need to create a user account.
-You have two options:
+You have several options:

 ### Option 1: Interactive Command